jboss-developer/jboss-eap-quickstarts/README.md

 The applications these projects produce are designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.

-To run these quickstarts with the provided build scripts, you need the following:

-1. Java 1.6, to run JBoss EAP and Maven.
-You can choose from the following:
-    * OpenJDK
-    * Oracle Java SE

-2. Maven 3.0.0 or newer, to build and deploy the examples
-    * If you have not yet installed Maven, see the [Maven Getting Started Guide](http://maven.apache.org/guides/getting-started/index.html) for details.
-    * If you have installed Maven, you can check the version by typing the following in a command prompt:

-            mvn --version
+All you need to build these projects is Java 8.0 (Java SDK 1.8) or later and Maven 3.0 or later.
+See [Configure Maven for JBoss EAP 7](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-3. The JBoss EAP distribution ZIP.
-    * For information on how to install and run JBoss, see the [Red Hat JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Getting Started Guide_ located on the Customer Portal.
+To run these quickstarts with the provided build scripts, you need the the JBoss EAP distribution ZIP.
+For information on how to install and run JBoss, see the [Red Hat JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Getting Started Guide_ located on the Customer Portal.

-4. You can also use [JBoss Developer Studio or Eclipse](#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts) to run the quickstarts.
+You can also use [JBoss Developer Studio or Eclipse](#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts) to run the quickstarts.

 Run the Quickstarts